karolinvalaszkai/blobify/README.md

 peek music lab

-A spotify powered web application for previewing songs by a visual representation of its energy, pitch and valence.
+A Spotify powered web application for previewing songs by a visual representation of its energy, pitch and valence.

 ## Project status